128technology/docs/docs/intro_installation_installer.md

 The 128T router software installer package is hosted in the 128 Technology software repository, located at yum.128technology.com.
 During installation the system will need access to the internet to retrieve software applications and libraries.
 Please ensure the system can reach the public internet prior to commencing.
 For offline installation instructions, follow the [instructions for installing from bootable media](intro_installation_bootable_media.md).

-The 128T Software package is available for [easy download from our website](https://software.128technology.com/artifactory/list/generic-128t-legacy-isos-remote/) using the username and token provided to you.
+The 128T Software package is available from our public servers located at: `https://software.128technology.com/artifactory/list/generic-128t-legacy-isos-remote/` using the username and token provided to you.
 The username/token simplifies access and does not require the conversion process used for the certificate.
 With the latest release of the 128T Installer, both a certificate or username/token can be used for installation.
 However, to use a username/token for software access, Installer 3.0.0 is required.

 Juniper highly recommends upgrading your Conductor to 4.5.7, 5.0.1, or 5.1.1.
 These versions contain updates for using a username/token for software access.
 If a username/token is used and the 128T software is not upgraded, a manual process must be followed each time the username/token is changed.
 See [Manual Token Process](#manual-token-process) for more information.